 It means you may have to delegate duties to others.
 If you have trouble doing these, you need to be curious as to what’s driving that behavior.

 6. Be Flexible

 We all love to plan.
 But when our best-laid plans go up in smoke, we have to flexible and come up with creative ideas to make things work at the moment.
-Flexibility requires that we learn to control our emotional responses.
+Flexibility requires that we learn to control our emotional responses for improved productivity.

 7. Take Breaks